vacp2p/rfc/content/docs/rfcs/12/README.md

 to allow filter clients to subscribe, modify, refresh and unsubscribe a desired set of filter criteria.
 The combination of different filter criteria for a specific filter client node is termed a "subscription".
 A filter client is interested in receiving messages matching the filter criteria in its registered subscriptions.
-It is RECOMMENDED that filter service nodes allow only one subscription per client.

 Since a filter service node is consuming resources to provide this service, it MAY account for usage and adapt its service provision to certain clients.